shashiirk/javascript20/drag-and-drop/README.md

 # Drag and Drop

-Built with **HTML Drag and Drop** API, a scrambled list items that can be sorted by drag and drop.
+A scrambled list items that can be sorted by drag and drop.
+Built with **HTML Drag and Drop** API

 ## Project Specifications